haccht/tlsbin/README.md

 Add the following flags to the 'run' command to use this static key:

   --ech-key="..." \
-  --ech-config-list="..."
+  --ech-config="..."

 Add the following HTTPS record to your DNS for the public name:

   ech.example.com.
 IN HTTPS 1 . ech="..."
 ---------------------------------
 ```
-You can then pass the generated `--ech-key` and `--ech-config-list` values to the `run` command to start the server with a stable ECH configuration.
+You can then pass the generated `--ech-key` and `--ech-config` values to the `run` command to start the server with a stable ECH configuration.